DITAS-Project/deployment-engine/doc/usage.md

 - **Resource:** A resource is a Virtual Machine that needs to be created in a cloud provider.
 The information that needs to be passed is described in the `ResourceType` struct.
 - **Infrastructure:** An infrastructure is a set of resources that need to be created in a particular cloud provider.
 The required properties are described in `InfrastructureType` struct.
-- **Deployment:** A deployment represents an hybrid cloud or cloud-edge deployment formed by one or more infrastructures.
-For example, a deployment may compromise a set of VMs in AWS's EC2, another one in Google Cloud Platform and several machines already running in an edge location.
-The required properties are defined in `Deployment` struct.
+- **Deployment:** A deployment is a set of infrastructures that need to be created.
 - **Product:** A product is a software component that needs to be provisioned in one infrastructure.
-For example, `kubernetes` product will install Kubernetes in a particular infrastructure.
+For example, `kubernetes` product will install Kubernetes in a particular infrastructure creating a kubernetes cluster among them.

 ### Output object

 - **Node:** A node is a Virtual Machine that has been created and it's running in a cloud provider.
 It's described in `NodeInfo` struct
-- **Infrastructure Deployment:** Just as the input object, it represents a set of nodes that were successfully created in a cloud provider, separated by master and slaves.
-Each infrastructure has the unique identifier inside the deployment that was provided as input.
+- **Infrastructure Deployment:** Just as the input object, it represents a set of nodes that were successfully created in a cloud provider, indexed by their roles.
+Each infrastructure has a unique identifier that can be used to refer to them as a single cluster.
 It's described in `InfrastructureDeploymentInfo` struct.
-- **Deployment information:** Represents an hybrid deployment.
-Just as its counterpart, it contains a list if infrastructures that were created.
-It's described in `DeploymentInfo` struct.

 ## REST API